AdamR-Work/password-generator/README.md

 ![Image](demo.png)
 ## Description
 ​
-Website for **Adams Password Generator** is used to create random passwords after the user has defined things like upper, lower, numbers, and special characters.
-It should also define how many characters long it should be.
+Website for **Adams Password Generator** is used to create random password.
 ​
-## What it has
-So far it Loads the index.html site, Then it Prompt asks the questions of upper, lower, numbers, and special characters.

-### Needs Work
+### Description
-HELP!
-Its not yet finished.
-While I got the 4 categories to be asked then funneled down into a singular group.
-Im having trouble pulling from said grouping by the  user defined length.
-Which then I can then attach output to the index.html page for user to copy paste.
+When you click the "Generate" button it starts a series of prompts.
+It asks the user to pick if they wish to use uppercase, lowercase, numbers, and special characters in thier password.
+After it knows that it asks how long they would like it to be.
+The range of that is set 8-128 in character length.
+It then displays your passwork on the page.
+If you dont like that password click generate again and try a new one.

 Please see issues page.
 ​